vinkrish/DataStructure-Algorithm-Snippets_Java/bin/java8/README.md

+### Functional Interfaces

+- A functional interface has a single abstract method.
+- Functional interfaces included with Java runtime. eg: Runnable, Callable, Comparator, TimerTask
+- Prior to Java 8 it is known as Single Abstract Method (SAM) Types.

 ### Method References

-Java provides a new feature called method reference in Java 8.
 Method reference is used to refer method of functional interface.
 It is compact and easy form of lambda expression.
 Each time when you are using lambda expression to just referring a method, you can replace your lambda expression with method reference.

 #### Types of Method References

 - Reference to a static method
-- Reference to an instance method
+- Reference to an instance method of a particular object or arbitrary object
 - Reference to a constructor

 #### 1. Reference to a Static Method